 \end{enumerate}

 \end{Prop}

 \begin{proof} $(a)$ It is immediate from Corollary \ref{projective} and Lemma \ref{KN09}.

-$(b)$ It is essentially from the proof of \cite[Proposition 3.3]{Koenig2009}.
-For convenience for the readers, we include the proof.
+$(b)$ This follows essentially from the proof of \cite[Proposition 3.3]{Koenig2009}.
+For convenience of the readers, we include the proof.
 By $(a)$, $A E_{22}A$ is a stratifying ideal of $A$.
 Thus, $A E_{22}A$ is isomorphic to $A E_{22}\otimes_{C}E_{22}A$ as $A$-$A$-bimodules.
 Let $X$ be a left $A^e$-module.
 We have

 By \cite[Section 1.5]{Happel1989d}, we have $\gldim (C)=\pd_{C^e}C$.
 So, it follows from Corollary \ref{hereditary} that the projective dimension of $A E_{22}A$ as a left $A^e$-module is not greater than $1$.